Early Educators FAQs

 For updates on future RFAs, you can sign up for the Durham PreK Teacher Talk Newsletter.

 Durham PreK Technical Assistance Capacity Building is a program that supports 3-, 4- and 5-Star child care centers working to meet the high-quality standards for Durham PreK.
-We are not currently accepting applications, but you can sign up for the Durham PreK Teacher Talk Newsletter for updates on the next application process.

 Programs in with TA Capacity Building will not incur any monetary costs, but programs will need to commit to making quality improvement a priority.
 This requires investing time and actively engaging in the professional development process.
 Durham PreK TA services are funded through Durham County's Local Government.